irmen/cx16shell/README.md

 ## Todo

+- fix prog8 issue with print_ulhex (prefix arg should be in A)
 - github issue about folder name upper/lowercase problem
 - once the unzip program fully works, can we have a version for this shell as well?
 - need more manpages written.